BrodyJackson/top_candidate/README.md

      the name of the column containing all the candidates that will be tested.
 Defaults to NULL
   - `Parameter`: **testVariable** </br>
      the column name holding the results for a certain test.
 For example, this could be the results for a certain environmental location
+  - `Parameter`: **highOrLow** </br>
+     Value to indicate if experimental results should be higher or lower than the quantile value being tested.
+For example, would be changed depending on if results are p-value or FST.
+Defaults to low
   - `Parameter`: **plotFileName** </br>
      the name of the pdf file you want to plot in, if NULL then top candidates will not be plotted, defaults to null
   - `Return`: </br>